04 Feb

 - If you see that the documents provided have 2 different names, then check whether the applicant has supporting documents like a marriage certificate or divorce decree as proof.

-- Verify if DBS check is required
+Verify if a DBS check is required

-You have to check if you need to perform a DBS check for your employee.
+You have to check if you need to perform aย DBS check for your employee.
 This check might be mandatory in certain job roles and industries, for instance, security jobs.

-Disclosure and Barring Service (DBS) are checks you can perform to see someone’s criminal records.
+Disclosure and Barring Service (DBS) are checks you can perform to see someoneโs criminal records.
 There are four types of DBS checks you can carry out:

 - A Basic DBS Check: Helps reveal information about unspent convictions and conditional cautions.